-“You need to increase your trust levels!” says the advisor.
+“You need to increase your trust level and your self-confidence!” says the advisor.

 Trust is a hard thing to articulate; we can hardly put the finger on it.
 It’s volatile.
 It’s based on biased views.
 It’s unreasonable.
 It feels good when it’s there.
 Feels awkward when it’s gone.
 You know you got some, to a point.
 Hard to tell.

 Until we pause and break down its components.

 Stephen Covey once said these following behaviours, manifested simultaneously, contribute to amplifying trust:

 - Demonstrate respect